-EDGAR CRISANTO R. VIOLAN Member
+Edgar Crisanto R. Violan Member

-Mr. Edgar Crisanto R. Violan, 63 years old, was appointed to the LLFC Board in May 2020.
-He served as a member of the Board of Directors of the Philippine Mining Development Corporation for two years and a former Chief Administrative Officer of DOTC-LTFRB XI.
+Mr. Edgar Crisanto R. Violan, 64 years old, was appointed to the LLFC Board in May 2020.
+Mr. Violan is currently a member of the Executive Committee and Corporate Governance Committee.

+Mr. Violan served as a member of the Board of Directors of the Philippine Mining Development Corporation for two years and a former Chief Administrative Officer of DOTC-LTFRB XI.
 He graduated Cum Laude from the University of Southeastern Philippines with the degree of BS in Public Administration in 1980.
-He finished his Bachelor of Laws at the Ateneo de Davao University in 1984 and earned units in master's degree in Economics at the Rizal Memorial Colleges.
+He also finished his Bachelor of Laws at the Ateneo de Davao University in 1984 and earned units in master's degree in Economics at the Rizal Memorial Colleges.